lightningdevkit/lightningdevkit.org/docs/probing.md

 # Probing and Path Finding

 ## The Challenge of Routing Payments on the Lightning Network
-The Lightning Development Kit (LDK) provides you with the software tools to run a node on the Lightning Network - a collection of tens of thousands of nodes that, together, enable cheap and private Bitcoin transactions.
+The Lightning Development Kit (LDK) provides you with the software tools to build a node on the Lightning Network.
+The Lightning Network is a collection of tens of thousands of nodes that, together, enable cheap and private Bitcoin transactions.

 The challenge is that your node is just one among tens of thousands.
-While each node has its own internal representation of the Lightning Network Graph, the information within this graph is incomplete to optimally route payments.
+While each node has its own internal representation of the Lightning Network graph, the information within this graph is incomplete to optimally route payments.
 This is largely because, when nodes announce new (or updated) channels to the network, they do not specify how the capacity is distributed between the two channel parties, making it difficult to know for certain if a given channel is a viable option when routing payments.
-To further complicate things, your node may not be entirely certain that a given channel is online when routing a payment, further increasing the risk of payment failure.
+To complicate matters further, liquidity distributions across channels fluctuate as payments move throughout the network.
+Without regular monitoring, your node’s estimates can quickly become outdated.
+There’s also the added uncertainty of whether a given channel is online when initiating a payment, increasing the likelihood of payment failure.

 This presents two fundamental challenges when routing payments on the Lightning Network:
 1) **Missing Information**: Nodes may not know if a given channel's liquidity is prohibitively unbalanced.
 2) **Path-Finding Optimization**: If multiple payment paths exist, we must decide which path is the best.

-To help address both of the above challenges, LDK provides a ```ProbabilisticScorer``` struct.
-This structure holds information about our node's current view of the Lightning Network graph, including an estimate of available liquidity within each channel.
+To help address both of the above challenges, LDK provides a [```ProbabilisticScorer```](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScorer.html) struct.
+This structure holds information about our node's current view of the Lightning Network graph, including estimates of available liquidity within each channel.
 It also records historical liquidity observations, which are updated each time our node either fails or succeeds at making a payment (or probe).
-It's important to note that our node can have multiple ```ProbabilisticScorer``` in use simultaneously.
-Furthermore, this can actually be quite beneficial, as it allows our node to leverage multiple perspectives of the Lightning Network graph, helping to ensure we don't become too reliant on the same paths when exploring potential payment paths.

 Ultimately, a ```ProbabilisticScorer``` is used to identify the optimal path for routing a payment by scoring each channel in a candidate path.
 With this information, the ```ProbabilisticScorer``` helps identify routes with a high probability of success while minimizing transaction fees.